 3. Om beach

-It’s easy to escape the crowds though as the beach is long enough to walk to some quiet corners at the end.
+It’s easy to escape the crowds as the beach is long enough to walk to some quiet corners at the end.
 That makes this the best beach in Gokarna for those that love a beautiful palm fringed beach with enough facilities around.

 Logistics: It is a 6 kilometer drive from town over winding roads with splendid views over the ocean.
 Alternatively, its a short hike from Kudlee beach over the rocky cliff.